Message from an Audit & Supervisory Board Member

 When SoftBank Vision Fund was initially launched, there were occasions when the post-investment management systems were not fully established.
 However, this problem has now been addressed.
 While keeping in mind that speed and efficiency of investments are the strengths of SoftBank Group Corp., as an Audit & Supervisory Board member, I will continue to pay close attention to the establishment of sound governance systems overseas.

-Identifying the issues of the governance and auditing systems
+issues of the governance and auditing systems

 I have served as a director and provided consultation to several companies in my capacity as a lawyer and I can say that no other company has changed and grown as rapidly as SoftBank Group Corp.
 And as I mentioned earlier, businesses of SoftBank Group Corp. are large-scale, varied, and globally-expanded.
 This makes auditing more challenging.
 For this reason, external Audit & Supervisory Board members have also been attending important in-house meetings recently to get briefings on the major business segments.